ivanvolov/Looped-Ethena/README.md

 # Aavena vault

-## 🚀 Project Overview

-Inspiration:
-Inspired by [Seraphim’s tweet](https://x.com/MacroMate8/status/1857308639486427210), Aavena Loop vault simplifies and automates a popular leverage strategy.

 ![image](https://github.com/user-attachments/assets/bd0d0294-300b-45a3-8f79-3e03bc95afca)

+🚀 Inspired by [Seraphim’s tweet](https://x.com/MacroMate8/status/1857308639486427210), Aavena Loop vault simplifies and automates a popular leverage strategy.

-We structure this as a one-click vault that automates the following flow:
+Which we structure this as a one-click vault that automates the following flow:

 1. Lend stETH as collateral on Aave.
 2. Borrow USDT stablecoin.